segue90/OoT-Randomizer/ASM/README.md

   - On other platforms you'll need either `clang` or `gcc`, `cmake`, and either `ninja` or `make` installed.
 All of these should be available in the package repositories of every major Linux distribution and Homebrew on macOS.
 After, follow the [building from source instructions](https://github.com/Kingcom/armips#22-building-from-source).
 - Put the armips executable in the `tools` directory, or somewhere in your PATH.
 - Put the ROM you want to patch at `roms/base.z64`.
 This needs to be an uncompressed ROM; OoTRandomizer will produce one at ZOOTDEC.z64 when you run it with a compressed ROM.
-- Run `python build.py`, which will:
+- Run `python build.py --no-compile-c`, which will:
   - create `roms/patched.z64`
   - update some `txt` files in `build/` and in `../data/generated/`.
 Check `git status` to see which ones have changed.
 Make sure you submit them all together!